 Moro Reflex: What is it and How Can Swaddling Help?

-You take your baby for the first pediatric evaluation and, among other things, your pediatrician checks for the normal baby reflexes, including the presence of Moro reflex: an important indication of a normal, developing nervous system in your newborn.
-Everything is normal and you don't give this Moro reflex much thought, until it starts waking up your baby and the troubles with sleeplessness begin.
+You take your baby for the first pediatric evaluation and, among other things, your pediatrician checks for the normal baby reflexes, including the presence of Moro reflex: an important indication of a normal and developing nervous system in your newborn.
+Everything is normal and you don't give this Moro reflex much thought, until it starts waking up your baby mid sleep and the troubles with sleeplessness begin.